 You can make your own cranberry sauce old-fashioned with just a few ingredients you probably already have on your holiday table!

-Usually, old-fashioned recipes call for simple syrup or a sugar cube to sweeten the drink, but we’re going to use our leftover fresh cranberry sauce from Thanksgiving for this easy recipe.
+Usually, old-fashioned recipes call for simple syrup or a sugar cube to sweeten the

 I much prefer to make homemade cranberry sauce, but you may use canned cranberry sauce if you like.
 Just make sure to give it a stir if you go this route.